awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-configurecloudwatchonec2instance.md

   Type: String

-  Description: \(Optional\) The ARN of the role that allows Automation to perform the actions on your behalf\.
+  Description: \(Optional\) The Amazon Resource Name \(ARN\) of the role that allows Systems Manager Automation to perform the actions on your behalf\.
 + InstanceId

   Type: String

-  Description: \(Required\) The ID of the managed that you want to configure to use CloudWatch\.
+  Description: \(Required\) The ID of the Amazon EC2 instance on which you want to enable CloudWatch monitoring\.
-+ LambdaAssumeRole

-  Type: String

-  Description: \(Optional\) The ARN of the role assumed by Lambda\.
 + properties

   Type: String

-  Description: \(Optional\) The configuration for CloudWatch in JSON format\.
+  Description: \(Optional\) This parameter is not supported\.
+It is listed here for backwards compatibility\.
 + status

-  Allowed values: Enabled,Disabled
+  Allowed values: Enabled \| Disabled

+  Description: \(Optional\) Specifies whether to enable or disable CloudWatch\.

   Default: Enabled

-  Description: \(Optional\) Specifies whether to enable or disable CloudWatch\.
-Valid values: "Enabled" \| "Disabled"\.
+**Document Steps**

+configureCloudWatch \- Configures CloudWatch on the Amazon EC2 instance with the given status\.

+**Outputs**

+The automation execution has no output\.